cybercongress/cyb-ts/docs/scripting.md

 ## Entrypoints

-Entrypoint is the place where cyber-script is embedded.
+Entrypoint is important concept of cyber scripting, literally that is the place where cyber-script is inlined into app pipeline.
-All the entrypoints related to some particle in cyber.
+At the moment each entrypoint type is related to some particle in cyber.

 - Moon Domain Resolver
 - Personal Processor